ak795/Niki/README.md

 # Niki

-The Python Script traverse finds phone numbers in both structured and unstructured text files.
-I used glob library to recursively traverse the
+The Python Script traverses to find phone numbers in both structured and unstructured text files.
+I used glob library to recursively traverse the directory and look for text files.